French writer Antoine de Saint-ExupĂ©ry wrote, âLove does not consist in gazing at each other, but in looking together in the same direction."Â

 Head describes how a team he worked with used this approach to obtain his buy-in for a new partnerships initiative.

-- The scalability of the idea: While the fractionals may be a disparate group with disparate groups of vendors, altogether they formed a specific community with an aligned goal of providing fractional services to high-growth companies.
+- Emphasizing scalability: While the fractional leaders may have been a disparate group with disparate groups of vendors, looked at all together, they formed a specific community with an aligned goal of providing fractional services to high-growth companies.
 If Headâs team could figure out what was valuable to them and how they could best support their clients using the companyâs products or services, it could be scalable and repeatable. Â

 - Aligning to the companyâs existing metrics: When the team presented how the performance of the project would be measured, they aligned the KPIs to the companyâs overall strategy and metrics.Â